godaddy/breakdancer/README.md

 Returns the difference between the current width and the given breakpoint.
 This can be used to check if the window is "greater" than a breakpoint.
 If the given breakpoint does not have a width, this will always return the current width.
+If the given breakpoint does not exist, than we return an error.

 ```js
 var breakpoints = new Breakdancer([